borisdj/EFCore.BulkExtensions/README.md

 Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjunction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).<br>
 This config should remain true when *SetOutputIdentity* is set to true on Entity containing NotMapped Property. [issues/76](https://github.com/borisdj/EFCore.BulkExtensions/issues/76)<br>
 When using **SetOutputIdentity** Id values will be updated to new ones from database.<br>
-With BulkInsertOrUpdate for those that will be updated it has to match with Id column, or other unique column(s) if using UpdateByProperties in which case  [orderBy is done with those props](https://github.com/borisdj/EFCore.BulkExtensions/issues/806) instead of ID.<br>
+With BulkInsertOrUpdate on SQLServer for those that will be updated it has to match with Id column, or other unique column(s) if using UpdateByProperties in which case  [orderBy is done with those props](https://github.com/borisdj/EFCore.BulkExtensions/issues/806) instead of ID, due to how Sql MERGE works.
+To preserve insert order by Id in this case alternative would be first to use BulkRead and find which records already exist, then split the list into 2 lists entitiesForUpdate and entitiesForInsert without configuring UpdateByProps).<br>
-For Sqlite combination of BulkInsertOrUpdate and IdentityId automatic set will not work properly since it does [not have full MERGE](https://github.com/borisdj/EFCore.BulkExtensions/issues/556) capabilities like SqlServer.
+Also for SQLite combination of BulkInsertOrUpdate and IdentityId automatic set will not work properly since it does [not have full MERGE](https://github.com/borisdj/EFCore.BulkExtensions/issues/556) capabilities like SqlServer.
 Instead list can be split into 2 lists, and call separately BulkInsert and BulkUpdate.<br>

 **SetOutputIdentity** is useful when BulkInsert is done to multiple related tables, that have Identity column.<br>
 After Insert is done to first table, we need Id-s (if using Option 1) that were generated in Db because they are FK(ForeignKey) in second table.<br>